-Journey of Water Inspired by Moana is a new attraction coming to EPCOT as Walt Disney World overhauls the front of the park between Spaceship Earth and World Showcase.
-This covers everything you need to know about the addition: target opening date, concept art, construction progress, and answers to frequently asked questions.
-(Updated April 11, 2023.)
+Journey of Water Inspired by Moana is a new attraction coming to EPCOT at Walt Disney World in the front of the park between Spaceship Earth and World Showcase.
+This covers everything you need to know about the addition: opening date, early preview days, photos of the exploration trail, and answers to frequently asked questions.
+(Updated September 22, 2023.)

 Let’s begin with a basic overview of Journey of Water, Inspired by Moana (or Moana’s Journey of Water, as we’ll call it for simplicity’s sake).
 This is the first Walt Disney World attraction based on the Walt Disney Animation Studios hit film Moana, and will be an exploration trail rather than a ride.